+• General Fund/Budget - Total fund balance is \$5,512,707; the unassigned portion is \$ 2,158,183; assigned equals the portion needed to balance the 2017-2018 budget or \$ 214,524, and the remaining amount of \$ 3,140,000 is committed for capital expenditures.
+The fund balance was positively impacted during the 2016-2017 fiscal year by \$791,268.
+Total revenues overall were \$1,043,353 favorable to the original budget mainly due to increased tax collections, grant monies for Vo-Tech programs, increased Basic Ed Subsidy beyond the projection known at the time the budget was created, increase in transportation subsidy which was expected to decrease overall, and receiving the 2015-2016 reimbursement for bond payments in the 2016-2017 fiscal year.
+We did not book this revenue in the prior year since we were not sure when we would be receiving it.
+Overall we matched our revenue predictions within 5.8% of actual.
+Expenditures were unfavorable to the original budget by \$217,447 which is misleading due to a transfer of \$706,825 from the general fund to the capital reserve fund, which was not in the original budgeted numbers but was partially reserved in the fund balance, to cover the track replacement.
+Without this transfer reflected in the numbers, expenditures would have been \$489,378 favorable to the original budget.
+Savings in salaries and applicable benefits offset significant increases in special education, equipment expense and charter school tuition costs.
+There was a status quo position relative to the Collective Bargaining Agreement and health insurance savings generated from changes in the existing staff's benefits.

-- General Fund/Budget Total fund balance is \$4,721,439; the unassigned portion is \$3,081,130 with the remaining portion committed for capital projects and purchases.
-The fund balance was positively impacted during the 2015-2016 fiscal year by \$1,525,179.
-Total revenues overall were \$1,158,212 favorable to the original budget mainly due to increased earned income, delinquent collections, and transportation subsidy.
-We continue to expect delinquent collections to decrease as properties are exonerated, reassessed, and change owners.
-A portion of the increase in earned income was anticipated and included in the 2016-2017 budget to cover operational expenses.
-We did receive an additional \$54,233 in Basic Educational Subsidy due to the fact we budgeted using 2014-2015 numbers and received an unexpected increase.
-Expenditures were favorable to the original budget by \$574,030 mainly due to a significant decrease in anticipated special education expense.
-Retirement expense was also lower than anticipated due to reduced salary expense.
-For the 2016-2017 fiscal year we anticipate a sharp rise in special education costs comparatively.
-We should note that the 2015-2016 budget was created using \$455,582 from fund balance to effectively balance the budget. - Capital Reserve Fund A fund balance of \$ 196,724 exists to be used for future capital projects and building needs and to complete those items budgeted but not completed prior to the end of the fiscal year.
-A fund transfer of \$ 184,918 was made during 2015-2016 to complete projects such as the elementary playground, auditorium sound and lighting, cable runs, purchase math curriculum, technology equipment, wall mats, and cameras.
-Many of these projects are complete and much more dialogue will be held in the near future to review capital needs.
-For the 2016-2017 fiscal year, for example, the board appropriated \$ 139,471 to be transferred for heaters, chiller overhaul, bleacher inspection, camera installation, and other smaller items. - Food Service Fund After many years of continuous loss, the food service fund had another successful year.
-From a strictly operational perspective, with revenues totaling \$ 425,745 and expenses totaling \$ 408,275, the food service fund had a positive net profit from operations of \$ 17,470. \$11,051 was recorded to retirement expense as the current portion of the pension liability but is a non-cash expense causing the actual fund balance increase to reflect only \$ 6,419.
-Due to the requirements set forth by GASB 68 and because the food service is treated as a proprietary fund, the financials reflect a negative net position of \$ 387,216.
-This is all non-cash expense and should not be misconstrued as an operating loss. - Private Purpose Trust Fund Net Position of \$ 12,066. - Agency Fund Assets of \$ 73,559
+- Capital Reserve Fund A fund balance of \$ 588,059 exists to be used for future capital projects and building needs and to complete those items budgeted and started but not completed prior to the end of the fiscal year such as the track replacement.
+A fund transfer of \$ 846,296 was made during 2016-2017.
+In addition to the \$ 706,825 previously discussed, \$ 139,471 was budgeted to be transferred for heaters, chiller overhaul, bleacher inspection, camera installation and other small items.
+The District is completing an elementary roof project totaling \$ 169,452 of which \$ 62,905 was expensed in the 2016-2017 fiscal year and the remaining dollars will be expensed in 2017-2018. - Food Service Fund -From a strictly operational perspective, with revenues totaling \$ 424,665 and expenses totaling \$ 427,243, the food service fund had a break-even year in spite of repairs which were \$ 1,714 over budget and software which was \$ 4,932 over budget.
+The software was a required but unanticipated upgrade. \$ 19,103 was booked to retirement expense as the current portion of the pension liability but is a non-cash expense causing the actual deficit to be recorded as \$ 21,682.
+Due to the requirements set forth by GASB 68 and because the food service is treated as a proprietary fund, the financials reflect a negative net position of \$ 408,898.
+This is all non-cash expense and should not be misconstrued as an operating loss. - Private Purpose Trust Fund Net Position of \$ 11,366. - Agency Fund Assets of \$ 68,661